peacockIT/Peacock-AE-BpmSlicer-Docs/docs/source/reference/markers.rst

 --------

-The markers of the selected layer are getting quantized to the currently set bpm and bars value in the region that is set by the ‚Workarea‘ dropdown list (This function doesn‘t work with composition markers yet).
+The markers of the selected layer are getting quantized to the currently set bpm and bars value in the region that is set by the ``Workarea`` dropdown list (This function doesn‘t work with composition markers yet).